Following is a summary of the January 17, 2023, City Council Meeting. To watch the meeting, visit www.hudson.oh.us/Jan17Meeting.

 - Motion to Censure.
-A motion was made to censure Ms. Kowalski for providing attorney-client privileged information to a resident.
+A motion was made to censure Ms. Kowalski for providing attorney-client privileged information to a resident behind Council’s back and inappropriately attempting to provide a means for that resident to have that knowledge.
 The motion failed: 1 yes, 2 no, and 3 abstentions.
 Ms. Kowalski was not eligible to vote on this item as it was regarding her censure.

 - Still interviewing board/commission applicants.